 In principle, based on available information, this request meets our NDIS funding criteria.
 Billy has previously had a wheelchair with custom seating and a power tilt.
 We need more information, however, to work out if the extra features of seat elevation, recliner capacity and leg elevation will:

 - meet Billy’s current and future needs.

-To support the request, we need evidence of a successful trial that shows whether the extra features are effective with regard to Billy’s:
+To support the request, we need written evidence of a successful trial that shows whether the extra features are effective for Billy’s:

 - current and future needs

 - how the extra features improve Billy’s function when using them